 Kingdom Hearts is based on Square's Playstation 2 video game of the same title.
-The series was reprinted in three volumes as Kingdom Hearts: Final Mix.
+The series was reprinted in three volumes as Kingdom Hearts: Final Mix with additional chapters.

 The series was first published in English by Tokyopop from October 11, 2005 to July 11, 2006.
-Yen Press re-published the series as Kingdom Hearts: Final Mix in two 2-in-1 omnibus volumes on May 28, 2013.
+Yen Press re-published the series as Kingdom Hearts: Final Mix in two omnibus volumes based on the three volume reprint on May 28, 2013.

 "Alright, Our next project is the Kingdom Hearts manga, now most of you should be familiar with this great game.
 Now how do we proceed?
 What parts of Kindgom Hearts made it such a great game?
 I have some ideas as to how we proceed.

 1. For the story: We use the beginning and ending videos from each world and pretend like there's a coherant plot going when really all we're doing is rushing a plot that really shouldn't be rushed.

 2. The videogame has alot of action and RPG elements in it.
 Let's keep the ridiculous spells like "Freeze" and "Cure" and

 make them say it but eliminate Sora using the Keyblade for anything other than locking a keyhole."